tufts-carpentries/python-novice-gapminder/_episodes/04-built-in.md

 - "Use help to display documentation for built-in functions."
 - "Correctly describe situations in which SyntaxError and NameError occur."
 keypoints:
-- "Use comments to add documentation to programs."
 - "A function may take zero or more arguments."
 - "Commonly-used built-in functions include `max`, `min`, and `round`."
 - "Functions may only work for certain (combinations of) arguments."